Abdominal Hernias, External

 As the probe moves caudad on the rectus muscle, the IEA moves out to the lateral margin of the muscle to begin moving diagonally toward the external iliac artery.
 Here is the IEA (with power Doppler) near the lateral edge of the rectus muscle.

 This location near the lateral edge of the rectus is a landmark for the semilunar zone below the umbilicus, shown on the next diagram.
 This fascial region may be a weak point that allows a herniation, called a Spigelian hernia.
-Spigelian hernias are more rare cephalad of the umbilicus.
+Spigelian hernias are rarer cephalad of the umbilicus.

 A Spigelian hernia can cause pain/bulging at the lateral margin of a rectus muscle.
 These hernias rarely strangulate.
 When a patient has pain or a bulge near the lateral margin of a lower rectus muscle, find the IEA at the lateral rectus muscle and have the patient perform a Valsalva maneuver.
 A dynamic hernia may be seen lateral to the vessels as in the following image.